Breach of Statutory Duty Lecture

 Note how the act explicitly provides for personal injury, but also excludes other types of liability (economic harm or property damage, for example).
 It is therefore key that when dealing with express provisions for action that you note not only what is included, but also what is excluded by the statute.

 The majority of statutes, however, are silent on whether an action is possible in tort.
 This does not necessarily mean that such an action is impossible.
 In such a situation, the courts will first look to see if there has been a precedent set regarding the relevant statute - in other words, whether a claim for a breach of the statute has been allowed or denied in the past.
-If not precedent has been set, the court will examine the statute in more detail, in order to establish the potential for civil liability.
+If no precedent has been set, the court will examine the statute in more detail, in order to establish the potential for civil liability.
 The test for establishing this potential stems from Lonrho Ltd v Shell Petroleum Co Ltd (No. 2).

 Case in Focus: Lonrho Ltd v Shell Petroleum Co Ltd (No. 2) [1982] AC 173

 The plaintiff company (Lonrho) constructed an oil pipeline to southern Rhodesia (now Zimbabwe).
-The UK imposed sanctions on Rhodesia, and made it unlawful to supply oil the country via the Southern Rhodesia Act 1965, under threat of fine or imprisonment.
+The UK imposed sanctions on Rhodesia, and made it unlawful to supply oil to the country via the Southern Rhodesia Act 1965, under threat of fine or imprisonment.
 The plaintiff ceased its operations, and cut off its supply.
 The defendant company (Shell) continued to supply oil to Rhodesia, in contravention of the sanctions.
-The claimants argued that this was a breach of the defendant’s statutory duty, and that this had harmed the claimant - the aim of the sanctions was to oust the current Rhodesian regime, and in continuing to supply it with oil, the defendant had effectively prolonged the ability of the regime to stay in power.
-This meant that the sanctions would stay in place longer, harming the claimant’s business interests in the area.
+The claimants argued that this was a breach of the defendant's statutory duty, and that this had harmed the claimant - the aim of the sanctions was to oust the current Rhodesian regime, and in continuing to supply it with oil, the defendant had effectively prolonged the ability of the regime to stay in power.
+This meant that the sanctions would stay in place longer, harming the claimant's business interests in the area.

 Of more interest than the result of the case was the discussion of statute-based civil liability.
 The primary test for liability is described by Lord Diplock: